 Oprah's "BIG Give"

 Ten contestants are challenged to give away to those who are in need.
-Each week the contestants are given a specific goal to give and are judged by three people who are known for their charity work.
+Each week the contestants were given a specific goal to give and are judged by three people who are known for their charity work.

 I am not sure how the contestants were choosen but it does look like a cross section of America with representatives from different races and gender and finally some recognition of a very significant segment of our society - a person with a disAbility!
 Carlana Stone is a paraplegic and an amazing person and incredible woman.
 I strongly recommend that you visit her website at www.carlanastone.com